-- The Escrow Authority is assumed to eavesdrop and intercept any communication between users of the system. - The custodians are assumed to be honest-but-curious, which means they behave correctly, in accordance to the expectations, but at the same time, they are interested in learning the underlying information. - The Certification Authority is also honest-but-curious.
-In our proposed schemes, it can potentially replace the role of the custodians, and for this reasons, we require it to be an honest actor.
-However, it may attempt to gain knowledge about the messages and should not be able to do so. - Collusions of Escrow Authority and Custodians are not considered, since they trivially allow to decrypt communications.
-In fact, a legitimate escrowed decryption procedure is basically a collaboration between the escrow authority and the custodians, which makes collusions of escrow authorities and custodians no different from regular, legitimate interactions.
-Since the CA can potentially replace the custodians (as discussed in the previous item), collusions of escrow authority and CA are also not permitted.
+- The EA is assumed to eavesdrop and intercept any communication between users of the system. - The custodians are assumed to be honest-but-curious, which means they behave correctly, in accordance with the expectations, but at the same time, they are interested in learning the underlying information. - The CA is also honest-but-curious.
+In our proposed schemes, it can potentially replace the role of the custodians, and for this reason, we require it to be an honest actor, in the sense that it will not try to cheat or corrupt the established protocols.

+However, it may attempt to gain knowledge about the messages and should not be able to do so.

+Collusions of EA and custodians are not considered since they trivially allow decrypting communications.
+In fact, a legitimate escrowed decryption procedure is basically a collaboration between the EA and the custodians, which makes collusions of escrow authorities and custodians no different from regular, legitimate interactions.
+Since the CA can potentially replace the custodians (as discussed in the previous item), collusions of EA and CA are also not considered as they potentially can decrypt communications.
+Any use case that considers using the escrowed decryption system proposed in this study must deploy measures to avoid this type of collusion.